 Hailing from Mexico, jalapeno peppers are not terribly difficult to grow and pack a medium-hot punch.
 Jalapeno peppers are typically grown outside during the summer and spring, but they can be successfully grown indoors if you are in an unsuitable climate or if you don't have access to a vegetable garden.

-The tricks to growing jalapeno indoors include giving the plants plenty of room to grow, having a careful hand with watering, and giving the plant enough light to flower and bear fruit.
+The tricks to growing jalapenos indoors include giving the plants plenty of room to grow, having a careful hand with watering, and giving the plant enough light to flower and bear fruit.

 Use these guidelines for healthy jalapenos:

 - Light: Peppers need a considerable amount of light to do well.
 Seedlings are best grown under lights, with 16 hours of light daily until they have put out two or three sets of true leaves.
 Once the plants have been potted into their final homes, they should get four hours of full sun daily at a minimum, and more is better.
-Although you can do well growing them in sunny, south-facing windowsill, there's no question you'll do better with the right lights.
+Although growing them in a sunny, south-facing windowsill is good, there's no question you'll do better with more light.

-- Water: Jalapeno plants need a steady supply of water but should never be kept water-logged and try to avoid letting the leaves get too wet.
+- Water: Jalapeno plants need a steady supply of water, but they should never be kept water-logged.
+Also, try to avoid letting the leaves get too wet.

 - Soil: Any good, fast-draining potting soil will likely do.

 - Fertilizer: Feed with a weak liquid vegetable fertilizer throughout the growing season.

 Jalapeno plants can be started from seed or from seedlings purchased at your local garden center.
 If you're buying seedlings, try to buy plants that have not yet begun to fruit.
 To start from seeds, sow seeds in sterile seed-starting soil and keep them warm and moist until they emerge.
 Seedlings can be fragile, so be careful not to overwater and provide plenty of light.